Geography of the Odyssey: Geography of the Telemachy

 The journey of Telemachus to Pylos and Sparta no longer raises geographical problems.
 The location of Nestor's Pylos was disputed in antiquity; towns named Pylos were found in Elis, Triphylia and Messenia, and each claimed to be Nestor's home.
 Strabo (8.3), citing earlier writers, argued that Homer meant Triphylian Pylos.
 Modern scholarship, however, generally locates Nestor's Pylos in Messenia.
 The presence of Mycenaean ruins at the archaeological site of Ano Englianos, or Palace of Nestor, have greatly strengthened this view.
 The Linear B tablets found at the site indicate that the site was called Pu-ro ("Pylos") by its inhabitants.

 Identification of Ithaca and neighboring islands

-The geographical references in the Odyssey to the various locations seem confused and have given rise to much scholarly argument, beginning in ancient times.
-Odysseus' Ithaca is usually identified with the island Ithaki, as it shares the same name with the ancient location and has archaeological and historical associations with the Odyssey.
-Some scholars have argued that Odysseus's Ithaca is actually Leucas, and others identify it with the whole or part of Cephalonia, despite not being supported by geographic, historical or archaeological evidence.
+The geographical references in the Odyssey to Ithaca and its neighbors seem confused and have given rise to much scholarly argument, beginning in ancient times.
+Odysseus' Ithaca is usually identified with the island traditionally called Thiaki and now officially renamed Ithake, but some scholars have argued that Odysseus's Ithaca is actually Leucas, and others identify it with the whole or part of Cephalonia.
+Lately, Robert Bittlestone, in his book Odysseus Unbound, has identified the Paliki peninsula on Cephalonia with Homeric Ithaca.